2026 United States House of Representatives elections in Pennsylvania

 The 2026 United States House of Representatives elections in Pennsylvania will be held on November 3, 2026, to elect the 17 U.S. representatives from the State of Pennsylvania, one from each of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-Primary elections will be held on May 19, 2026.
+Primary elections took place on May 19, 2026.

 District 1

 The 1st district is based in the northern suburbs of Philadelphia, including all of Bucks County and parts of Montgomery County.
 The incumbent is Republican Brian Fitzpatrick, who was re-elected with 56.4% of the vote in 2024.
-Fitzpatrick, a moderate, may be vulnerable to a potential challenge from a more right-wing candidate after voting against the Big Beautiful Bill Act.
+Fitzpatrick, a moderate, was expected to face a primary challenge from a more right-wing candidate after voting against the One Big Beautiful Bill Act, but ultimately drew no challengers.